irlndts/go-discogs/README.md

 ```go
 client := discogs.NewClient("TestDiscogsClient/0.0.1 +example.com", "")
 ```
 Some requests require authentification (as any user).
 According to [Discogs](https://www.discogs.com/developers/#page:authentication,header:authentication-discogs-auth-flow), to send requests with Discogs Auth, you have two options: sending your credentials in the query string with key and secret parameters or a token parameter.
-Key-secret doesn't implemented yet, but token is yes.
+This is token way example:
 ```go
 client := discogs.NewClient("TestDiscogsClient/0.0.1 +example.com", "sometoken")
 ```